 Does Dead By Daylight Have Crossplay Support?

 The answer is… kind of complicated.
 The waters are muddied by the existence of multiple storefronts that sell Dead By Daylight.
 The game is currently available on PC, PlayStation 4, Xbox One, and even Nintendo Switch.
-There’s even a mobile version coming to iOS and Android later in 2020, but that one is a bit more complicated.
+There’s even a mobile version on iOS and Android now.

 PC players, however, have to make a choice between buying Dead By Daylight on Steam or through the Windows Store.
 And originally those two player bases could not match with one another, despite being on (more-or-less) the same hardware.
 Developer Behaviour Interactive rectified that issue in late 2019, however.
 The team opened up a limited version of Dead By Daylight crossplay for that platform specifically — allowing all PC players to, well, play together.

 After testing this feature out, Behavior has brought cross play (Windows Store to Steam) and cross-friends (cross-platform) to Nintendo Switch, PlayStation 4, and Xbox One.
 This means all four platforms can finally play together.

 This does not apply to the newer mobile version of the game and there are no plans to add it.
 If you’re on a phone, you can’t play with someone on a console or PC.
 The good news is there’s at least crossplay between iPhones and Android devices.
 As long as you and a friend are on mobile, you can play together.

 Brace yourselves for some more bad news depending on which platforms you play on.
 Behavior Interactive is indeed adding cross progression support, letting you keep your progress across multiple platforms.
 The bad news?
 Cross progression is only coming to Steam, Google Stadia, and Nintendo Switch in September.

 You will soon be able to share your progression, purchases, and inventory on those three platforms though Behavior warns there may be some exceptions due to licensing.